-- At a meeting on 30 October 2007, Members considered a scoping report for Part A of the review which identified the current composition of governing bodies and gave a snap shot of the number of vacant seats at the time of providing the information. - 4.
-In December 2007, Members were provided with information which identified York as having one of the fastest growing 'Black, Minority & Ethnic (BME) communities in the country, and the following statistics from the most recent Pupil Levels Annual School Census (PLASC): - There are at least 49 languages spoken by children in York schools - There are 1340 minority ethnic pupils in York schools - All York schools have minority ethnic pupils - Until recently the largest ethnic group were Travellers, but this is an overarching term that includes several distinct groups - There are significant Bangladeshi, Chinese and Turkish/Kurdish communities in York - Only 27 out of 1578 teachers in York schools are from minority ethnic backgrounds (1.7%) - 5.
-At a meeting in May 2008, the Committee considered a scoping report for Part B of this review, and having received an update from the Head of Early Years & Extended Schools Advisor.
-Members acknowledged that that was no issue around the role of Governors and current clerking arrangements in extended schools and therefore agreed not to proceed with part B of the review.
+- v.
+Investigate the role of Governors and current clerking arrangements in extended schools - 3.
+At a meeting on 30 October 2007, Members considered a scoping report for Part A of the review which identified the current composition of governing bodies and gave a snap shot of the number of vacant seats at the time of providing the information. - 4.
+In December 2007, Members were provided with information which identified York as having one of the fastest growing 'Black, Minority & Ethnic (BME) communities in the country, and the following statistics from the most recent Pupil Levels Annual School Census (PLASC) :

+- b) There are at least 49 languages spoken by children in York schools - There are 1340 minority ethnic pupils in York schools - All York schools have minority ethnic pupils - Until recently the largest ethnic group were Travellers, but this is an overarching term that includes several distinct groups - There are significant Bangladeshi, Chinese and Turkish/Kurdish communities in York - Only 27 out of 1578 teachers in York schools are from minority ethnic backgrounds (1.7%) - 5.
+At a meeting in May 2008, the Committee considered a scoping report for Part B of this review, having received an update from the Head of Early Years & Extended Schools.
+Members acknowledged that that was no issue around the current clerking arrangements in extended schools and therefore agreed not to proceed with part B of the review.
 Instead they agreed that the broader issue of governance of extended school provision should be considered as a possible separate topic in the future.
 Members agreed to consider this along with other topic suggestions at their next meeting in June 2008.